Patricio Rudi

 Patricio Rudi (born 16 December 1977) is a retired Argentine professional tennis player.
 He had a career-high ATP singles ranking of world No. 367 achieved on 19 February 2001, and a career-high ATP doubles ranking of world No. 212 achieved on 22 April 2002.
-He never successfully qualified for an ATP Tour main draw match, thus playing exclusively on the ATP Challenger Tour and ITF Futures Tour.
+He never qualified for an ATP Tour main draw match, thus playing exclusively on the ATP Challenger Tour and ITF Futures Tour.

 Rudi reached 3 career singles finals, posting a tally of 3 wins and 0 losses, all coming on the ITF Futures Tour.
 Additionally, he reached 27 career doubles finals with a record of 18 wins and 9 losses including a 1–2 record in ATP Challenger Tour finals.
-He won the 2003 Weiden ATP Challenger tournament held on clay courts in Germany alongside compatriot Mariano Delfino defeating Diego del Rio and Tomas Tenconi by a score of 6–2, 4–6, 7–6(8–6).
+He won the 2003 Weiden ATP Challenger tournament held on clay courts in Germany alongside compatriot Mariano Delfino defeating Diego del Río and Tomas Tenconi by a score of 6–2, 4–6, 7–6(8–6).